Claudio-Visentin/GE2_SpaceBattle_ClaudioVisentin/README.md

 ### Claudio Visentin
 # Star Trek - Deep Space Nine </br> Sacrfice of Angels Battle

+# Assignment Description
+The goal of the current assignment is to recreate the space battle in the episode "Sacrfice of Angels" from the serie "Start Trek- Deep Space Nine".
+All the "animations" seen in the recreation should work thanks to code and AI and not by using the animator in Unity.

 # Scene Breakdown
 ## Scene 1
 ![Scene 1](https://github.com/Claudio-Visentin/GE2_SpaceBattle_ClaudioVisentin/blob/master/Screenshots/Scene%201.png)